Understanding management data utilization

 This overhead can be significant if the SIM card has a quota limit.
 Many ISP offer xx GB/month data plan, and some even offer “unlimited” plans but the “unlimited” comes at a throttled speed after a certain quota is exceeded.

-So there’s a need to optimize management data usage when it’s running on a SIM card:
+So very often, there’s a need to optimize management data usage when it’s running on a SIM card:

 - Try not to use dual VPN tunnels, even if you have 2 SIM cards.
 Use single tunnel with tracking feature to do failover.
 Although the failover can be slower (up to 50s compared with 15s for dual tunnels), this helps to save substantial data usage.